FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

 ```
 this part instatiates our motors and points them to the correct motor ports.

 Our first task is to build a constructor for the DriveSubsystem class.
 Because we are building a simple tankdrive, we want all the motors on a given side of the robot to have the same output.
 While we can manually set the motors to the same output, it would be easier to automate the process.
-To do this, we will slave the back motors to the front motors, which means that the back motors will automatically copy the output of the front motors:
+To do this, we will make the back motors follow the front motors, which means that the back motors will automatically copy the output of the front motors:

 ```java
 public driveSubsystem(){